mlowasp/sproxy/README.md

 DATABASE_PASSWORd=password
 ```

-In order to use a mysql database to authenticate your users, set the following parameter in the 'frontend' section of the configuration file:
+In order to use a mysql database to authenticate your users, set the following parameter in the 'settings' section of the configuration file:

 ```
-[frontend]
+[settings]
 # possible values: config|database
 AUTH_MODE=database
 ```